tsipkens/modalii/README.md

 Some basic naming conventions are as follows:

-**1. (eq)**: Functions that start with `props.eq_*(...)` indicate methods that describe functional dependencies of some material properties, e.g., the temperature dependence of various properties using expressions like the Clausius-Clapeyron or Tolman equations.
+**1. (eq)** Functions that start with `props.eq_*(...)` indicate methods that describe functional dependencies of some material properties, e.g., the temperature dependence of various properties using expressions like the Clausius-Clapeyron or Tolman equations.

-**2. (x)**: Functions that start with `props.x_*()` indicate methods that describe experimental parameters, such as gas pressure and temperature, for a specific set of experiments.
+**2. (x)** Functions that start with `props.x_*()` indicate methods that describe experimental parameters, such as gas pressure and temperature, for a specific set of experiments.

-**3.**: Function that evaluate material properties for a specific gas of nanoparticle material are named according to their chemical symbol, e.g., `props.Fe()` for iron or `props.C()` for carbon/soot.
+**3.** Function that evaluate material properties for a specific gas of nanoparticle material are named according to their chemical symbol, e.g., `props.Fe()` for iron or `props.C()` for carbon/soot.

 ### 3.2 +tools